xinchao-bojan/mirea_rtuitlab/README.md

 ### GET /purchase_by_category/<str:category>

 Return a list of purchases by category .
-Pagination available.
 Permission level : owner
 #### Example

 Response example